kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

-such as Gateway API and MCS API, there is rationale for the project to provide conformance tests for implementers to use to confirm they adhere to the restrictions set forth in this KEP that are not otherwise enforced by the CRD definition; in thise case, the constraints defined on the well-known properties `clusterset.k8s.io` and `id.k8s.io`.
+such as Gateway API and MCS API, there is rationale for the project to provide conformance tests for implementers to use to confirm they adhere to the restrictions set forth in this KEP that are not otherwise enforced by the CRD definition; in this case, the constraints defined on the well-known properties `clusterset.k8s.io` and `id.k8s.io`.
 Providing these tests are not considered blocking graduation requirements for the maturity level of this API.